jacobobryant/platypub-biffweb-theme/docs/02-reference/12-production.md

 title: Production
 ---

-Biff comes with a script (`setup.sh`) for setting up an Ubuntu server.
+Biff comes with a script (`server-setup.sh`) for setting up an Ubuntu server.
 It's been tested on DigitalOcean.
 You can of course deploy Biff anywhere that can run a JVM&mdash;but if you're happy with the defaults then you can simply follow these steps: